Deyuan/turtle-to-postscript/README.md

   * Demo turtle programs

 ## How to Run
-A turtle executable will be created by running 'make' in the root directory.
-The turtle executable reads a turtle program from standard input and write PostScript program to standard output.
-The PostScript program (\*.ps) can be viewed with PostScript viewers.
+A `turtle` executable will be created by running `make` in the root directory.
+The `turtle` executable reads a turtle program from standard input and write a PostScript program to standard output.
+PostScript programs (\*.ps) can be viewed with PostScript viewers.
 ```
 make
 ./turtle < prog.tlt > prog.ps